biglam/htmlapi-exercise/classnotes/w05/rails_cookbook_hmt.md

 If we migrate and run can we create and display `Quantity` objects happily?

-[i]: Go into the app and create two quantities for one recipe.

 And what if we view the recipe now?
 It breaks, because we removed the `has_and_belongs_to_many :ingredients`, and we didn't replace it with anything else.

 So lets add a new type of association; and tell Rails that there is an association between recipes and ingredients *through* the quantities.